-WHAT(4) = lower bound of the indices of the materials, or corresponding name, in which the corrections are activated

-'''

-("From material WHAT(4)...")

-'''

-WHAT(5) = upper bound of the indices of the materials, or corresponding name, in which the corrections are activated

-'''

-("...to material WHAT(5)...")

-'''

-186 MULSOPT

-$\mathbf{SDUM} = \mathsf{FANO} ext{-ON}$ : Fano correction for inelastic interactions of charged hadrons and muons on atomic electrons [64] is switched on atomic electrons is switched off

-$= {\sf FANO-OFF} \;$ : Fano correction for inelastic interactions of charged hadrons and muons on

-= MLSH-ON : Original Molière screening angle on for hadrons and muons

-= MLSH-OFF : Molière screening angle for hadrons and muons as modified by Berger & Seltzer for $e^+e^-$ (not recommended)

-Default : Fano correction on, original Molière screening angle for hadrons on
+- WHAT(6) = step length in assigning indices. ("... in steps of WHAT(6)") Default = 1.0 - SDUM = FANO-ON: Fano correction for inelastic interactions of charged hadrons and muons on atomic electrons [67] is switched on - = FANO-OFF : Fano correction for inelastic interactions of charged hadrons and muons on atomic electrons is switched off - = MLSH-ON : Original Molière screening angle on for hadrons and muons - = MLSH-OFF : Molière screening angle for hadrons and muons as modified by Berger & Seltzer for $e^+e^-$ (not recommended) - Default : Fano correction on, original Molière screening angle for hadrons on